 Lead Industrial Designer at Noria Technologies, LLC

 MY BACKGROUND: As a Sr. Industrial Designer I have been constantly pushing the boundaries on innovative and intuitive designs while keeping in mind practicality and simplicity of manufacturing.
 I coordinate with sales and marketing teams to help make new product ideas become a reality with full understanding of the target consumer and the buyer's price points.
 I work with a heavy emphasis in organization, leading projects and understand timelines involved in getting a product to market.
 I am a Certified Solidworks Associate in Mechanical Design and show proficiency in different manufacturing techniques involved with most consumer products including personal heaters, fans, hydration, electronics, medical and housewares.
-Within 8 years I have been awarded 3 design patents and had numerous other products brought to market.
-I have also spent an equal amount of time hand fabricating 3D printed SLS, SLA and FDM parts to create working prototypes as well as maintaining and operating 3D printers as a specialty.
+Within 10 years I have been awarded 3 design patents with 5 currently pending and had numerous other products brought to market.
+I have also spent an equal amount of time hand-fabricating and painting 3D printed SLS, SLA and FDM parts to create working prototypes as well as maintaining and operating 3D printers as a specialty.
 Check out my GrabCad page for more examples of my 3D modeling and rendering: http://grabcad.com/devin.sidell-1

 Noria Window AC - Noria Technologies

 Grow Pod - Fathom

 Two3 - Biomeme

 Noria was the personal project of Kurt Swanson while heading the product development company Likuma Labs.
 While working on client projects I was tasked with the Industrial Design of both the Noria window air conditioner and it's window adapter.
 The original working prototype was hand-built at our home office, Next Fab, and proved that similar BTU efficiency could be reached at half the size.
 We chose Kickstarter as our funding platform which led to a very successful campaign, raising over $2 Million.